alexcu2718/compile_time_ls_colours/README.md

 Values are byte slices representing ANSI escape sequences which are generated at build time from the LS_COLORS environment variable.

-SIDE COMMENT:EVERYTHING USES COLOR AND NOT COLOUR AND IM BRITISH AND I GET SO ANNOYED BECAUSE I GET LAZY TOO

 ## Caveats

 This doesn't make any system calls, so we cannot get any information about being an executable,